Marsupilami (1993 TV series): Home media

+These episodes were only released on magnetic formats in the 1990s.
+Since 1999, these releases went out-of-print and became scarce and difficult to find.

-North American (NTSC) releases
+NTSC releases

 Three VHS and Betamax compilations, each containing five Marsupilami shorts, were released in North America by Walt Disney Home Video.

-European and Oceania (PAL) releases
+PAL releases

-Five VHS cassettes, and Betamax cassettes collecting the entire production of Marsupilami shorts produced by Disney, were released in Europe and Oceania by Walt Disney Home Video.
+Five VHS and Betamax cassettes collecting the entire production of Marsupilami shorts produced by Disney, were released in Europe, Australia and New Zealand by Walt Disney Home Video.